 Platelet-Rich Plasma Therapy: A Breakthrough Treatment Option for Urinary Incontinence

 Despite the presence of all other treatment options, the most readily effective remedy to overcome the loss of bladder control is to opt for PRP therapy.
-A modified version of revolutionary O-shot, Platelet-Rich Plasma therapy is a reliable, safe and quickly acting way of treating and in some cases curing urinary disorders in women.
+A modified version of revolutionary PRP therapy, Platelet-Rich Plasma therapy is a reliable, safe and quickly acting way of treating and in some cases curing urinary disorders in women.

 The treatment aims at the resolution of the disorder by utilizing the patient’s own growth factors.
 These are extracted from the patient’s own blood with the help of special centrifuging techniques.
 Once extracted, the growth factors are deployed in specific urethral regions to stimulate the production of stem cells.
 What ensues is a series of repair and rejuvenation processes around the different structures of the woman’s urinary tract such as the walls of the bladder and the inner aspect of the urethra.